gorenje/99.99999/index.md

 If you believe the world is a sphere going around the sun, then, unfortunately, you should also believe in the insignificancy of your existence.
 Why?
 Because both ideas are grounded in science.
 All I am presenting here are statistics.
 I would also prefer the world to have an edge but no, it hasn't and yes, in the big scheme of things, I'm insignificant.

-But before we all start worrying about our insignificancy, perhaps we should be inspired by the fact that we are all, in terms of the universe, really really really insignificant and all equally so.
-And perhaps we should see this commonality as something unifying.
+But before we all start worrying about our planetary insignificance, perhaps we should be inspired by the fact that we are all, in terms of the universe, really *really* **really** insignificant and basically equally so.
+Perhaps we should see this commonality as a unifying.

-So there is no need to become a megalomaniac.
-Reduce insignificance by making one of your fellow insignificant co-inhabitants significant for you.
+So reduce insignificance by making one of your fellow insignificant co-inhabitants significant for you.

+## What else can I do?

+If you read the [comments](https://news.ycombinator.com/item?id=30230620) you will realise that there are very many approaches to getting over the feeling of being lost.
+Here's the central point to finding the path out of the labyrinth: you need to find an approach that works for you.

+Don't believe the hype and assume that if Joe Blow says he does sport and that help him - it might not help you.
+Everyone is different and should take their own approach, the approach that fits to them.

+For me it was writing this article, I hope for you it might be reading this.